AdamSobieski/Argumentation/README.md

 #### Example 3

-The following example shows a simple approach to extend knowledge graphs using AIF to support attaching evidence and citing scholarly and scientific publications.
+This example shows a simple approach to extend knowledge graphs using AIF to support attaching evidence and citing scholarly and scientific publications.

 <details>
   <summary>Click here to toggle the visibility of Example 3.</summary>